Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 After three days of fruitlessly searching for Illidan, Kael and Vashj stumble upon... a night elf base!

-{% figure [caption:"It took them three days.
-Let's remember that."] %}
+{% figure [caption:"It's impressive that they managed to grow all that on what's basically dead rock'."] %}
 ![The Search for Illidan](/assets/wr/20240821230047_1.jpg)
 {% endfigure %}